 Mix well through the breadcrumbs.

 Now it's time to prepare your dunking stations.

 Add the flour to a flat bowl or rimmed plate.

 Whisk the last two raw eggs in another bowl, and line up the prepared breadcrumbs as the last dipping spot.

 Roll one sausage covered egg at a time in the flour to completely dredge the surface.

-Next transfer it to the egg wash and give it a good bath completely wetting the surface.
-The flour helps the egg to stick to the surface.
+Next transfer it to the beaten egg wash and give it a good bath completely wetting the surface.

-Here are my four Scotch eggs waiting for their oil bath.
+Here are my four Scotch eggs waiting for their hot oil bath.

 Remove them from the oil using a slotted metal spoon.
 Drain them on paper towels.